 - 2 tablespoons granulated sugar

 - 3 tablespoons white vinegar

-- 1/2 teaspoon celery salt or celery seeds (you may need to add salt if you use celery seeds)
+- 1/2 teaspoon celery seeds, or celery salt

 - 1/2 to 1 teaspoon Dijon mustard (add to taste)